tauh33dkhan/Learn-To-Build-Java-Spring-Application/README.md

 </html>
 ```

-STEP 3: Handle registration post request using @PostMapping annonation and store the username in session for demo.
+STEP 3: Handle registration post request using @PostMapping annonation and store the username in session for demo then redirect the user to `/dashboard` using `return "redirect:/dashboard";` then handle dashboard request, first get the username value from session and display it using `dashboard.html`.

 ```java
 package com.learn.helloworld;